Accelerated Secondary Education Program

 - Admission Requirements

-- Request that official transcripts for all undergraduate and graduate academic credits received from each post-secondary institutions you attended be sent directly to Edgewood College Graduate and Professional Studies.
+- Copies of official transcripts for all undergraduate and graduate academic credits received sent directly to Edgewood College Graduate and Professional Studies.

-- Provide two letters of recommendation from college or university professors, supervisors, and/or professional colleagues who can focus on the probability of your success in graduate school.
-Letter of Recommendation Guidelines
+- Provide three letters of recommendation from college or university professors, supervisors, and/or professional colleagues.
+In combination, these letters should attest to the probability of your success in graduate school and as a teacher.

 International Students may have additional admission requirements.
 Learn more.